Published on May 17th, 2015 | by Pro Wrestling Stories0

 ‘Good Guy, Dr. John Cena’

-How Cena Saved a Marriage in Alaska and the Time When His Drinking Prowess Surpassed That of Chris Jericho’s
+How JOHN CENA Saved a Marriage in Alaska and the Time When His Drinking Prowess Surpassed That of CHRIS JERICHO’s

-This amusing instalment comes from Chris Jericho’s latest literary release, The Best in the World: At What I Have No Idea.
+This amusing installment comes from the latest literary release from Chris Jericho entitled, The Best in the World: At What I Have No Idea.
 For those who haven’t had a chance to read his three autobiographies, I cannot recommend them enough!
 Jericho gives an honest, humorous account of his journey from childhood to being crowned the first undisputed WWE champion to where he is today.
 Head on over to the link above to grab a copy of his most recent book.
 Alternatively, head on over to a tackle & bait shop to find copies of his first two books, Lion’s Tale & Undisputed!

 “The WWE had been promoting my return for a week with an amazing video package they’d put together using footage from Download that made Fozzy look like the biggest band on the planet, and the crowd was pumped and ready to see me.
 I started the show doing a promo with Cena, and the fans responded to me like a babyface right off the bat.The promo went great, as did our main-event match (there it is again); it was always fun to work with him.
 It was also fun to share a few cocktails together, so we went out for few celebratory drinks after the show.
 The night ended up being pretty tame, but that wasn’t always the case when the two of us were together.